 2. Pay your designer a fair price

 You should be offering an amount of money for your design that your startup is comfortable paying and think is good value.
 Ideally you want to be offering more than the average amount of money in the marketplace, and then you will naturally attract the best designers that are on the site.
 It’s also worth handpicking designers from the directory that’s available.

-On a platform like DesignCrowd, you can offer small participation payments to top designers that come off your budget, to encourage them to work on your project.
+On a platform like DesignCrowd, you can offer small participation payments to top creative digital agencies that come off your budget, to encourage them to work on your project.
 Designers typically put more effort into these projects and prioritise them over others, which can help you get the best design.